Search

 An accessibility consultant is someone who specializes in helping organizations create accessible websites and software applications.
 Consultants, such as TestPros, can provide a variety of services, including manually testing for WCAG requirements.
 We help you identify all potential issues with your website or application and provide guidance on how to fix them.

-The truth: automated tools are not enough
+The truth is automated tools are not enough

 In general, compliance testing with assistive technologies and accessibility test tool software alone does not provide a complete evaluation.
 Automated tests can find some accessibility issues, but they are not able to find all of them.
 That’s why it’s important to work with an accessibility consultant who can combine a variety of testing methods.